You want smart political talk without the meltdowns?

 And you watch Schiff.

-Do you think that this is bigger than Watergate what we are beginning to unfold what's beginning to unfold here, Jay?
+Do you think that this is bigger than Watergate, what we are beginning to unfold, what's beginning to unfold here, Jay?

-Yeah, no, I think look, I think you've got a you have a scandal in Washington, D.C. right now that dwarfs Watergate, because it is going to go way beyond, way beyond anything we're seeing right now.
+Yeah, no, I think, look, I think you've got a, you have a scandal in Washington, D.C. right now that dwarfs Watergate because it is going to go way beyond, way beyond anything we're seeing right now.

 The tip is starting with the former president's number one and most trusted aide, Susan Rice.

-This is where it's and we've just seen the tip of this.
+This is where it's, and we've just seen the tip of this, and that's where it's starting.

-Then we've got the information that's being circulated about you as we speak, literally all over the the internet, everywhere, that if true means a private citizen who also is a media personality, so you have a whole host of First Amendment issues now, was surveilled, at least this is what we're hearing, surveilled, unmasked, and leaked.
+Then we've got the information that's being circulated about you as we speak, literally all over the internet, everywhere, that if true means a private citizen who also is a media personality, so you have a whole host of First Amendment issues now, was surveilled, at least this is what we're hearing, surveilled, unmasked, and leaked.

-But it couldn't even be but how could it be incidental?
+But how could it be incidental?

 In other words, like if I don't believe any of this is incident.